scalatra/scalatra-website/guides/swagger.md

   with JValueResult {
 ```

-Let's add the SwaggerSupport trait, and also make the FlowerController aware of swagger in its constructor.
+Let's add the SwaggerSupport trait, and also make the FlowerController aware of Swagger in its constructor.

 ```scala
 class FlowersController(implicit val swagger: Swagger) extends ScalatraServlet